 These quantity pseudo-selectors helps to style elements based on the sibling count.

-You can style the placeholders with the use of the::placeholder pseudo-element.
-You can apply this to any input element or at style sheet’s roof for global styling.
+You can style the placeholders with the use of the:: placeholder pseudo-element.
+You can apply this to any input element or at the style sheet’s roof for global styling.

-You will find the range input difficult to style, so you can enable the use of ::track and ::thumb.
-You can apply these to any range of element or at the style sheet’s root for global styling.
-You will come across the following declarations—webkit appearance: none; and Moz-appearance: none.
+You will find the range input difficult to style, so you can enable the use of:: track and:: thumb.
+You can apply these to any range of elements or at the style sheet’s root for global styling.
+You will come across the following declarations—WebKit appearance: none; and Moz-appearance: none.
 You can add relevant elements allowing the custom styles to apply correctly.

 Rucksack enables the common clear fix methods into native methods within the clear property.
 It defines itself as the method by which developers make a parent element self-clear so that floats remain.

 Here you will find new two new methods to add – fix and fix legacy.
 You will get the same result, yet possess different degrees of browser support.
 You need to fix the output of the cleaner code that you will require for IE8.